Crunchy Ginger Snap Cookie Recipe

 - Make a ginger cream filling and put between 2 cookies as a sandwich.

 - Crush the biscuits to use as a fantastic cheesecake base.

 Add another dimension to your ginger snaps by making a ginger buttercream to sandwich two biscuits together for a real ginger overload experience.

 - Cream the butter with a food mixer until smooth.

 - Add the icing sugar a little at a time.
 As you add icing sugar, drizzle in ginger syrup to help the mix.
 Check the buttercream is to your taste, tweaking with more syrup if necessary.

 - Put a small amount of ginger buttercream in the middle of one of the cookies (wrong side).

 - Spread the cream so that it is thinner on the edges and thicker in the middle.

-- Place 2nd half on top and apply slight pressure until cream feels evenly placed between the 2 halves.
+- Place the second cookie on top and apply slight pressure until the cream feels evenly placed between the two cookies.

 Questions & Answers